RaffiArdhiN/hyperparameter-visualization/README.md

 # Hyperparameter Visualization

-This project provides a visualization tool to demonstrate the process of **Gradient Descent**, a fundamental optimization algorithm in machine learning.
+This project provides a Visualization tool to demonstrate the process of **Gradient Descent**, a fundamental optimization algorithm in machine learning.
 The application allows users to experiment with hyperparameters like learning rate and iterations, while visually observing the optimization process.

 ## Features
 - **Interactive Form**: Input custom data points, learning rate, and the number of iterations.